xet7/beryldb/README.md

+This README is brief introduction to Beryl.
+For extended information, you can visit our site at [beryl.dev](https://docs.beryl.dev/).

-## About
+## What is Beryl?

-Beryl is a modular database written in C++.
+Beryl is a data structures server.
+This basically means that Beryl provides access to structures via a wide range of commands.
+Processes are thus queued and dispatched to an internal processor.

 Beryl provides lists, maps, keys, and channel subscription for its clients.
 It is optimized for GNU/Linux systems.

 NOTE: Beryl is currently in beta and should **NOT** be used in a production